All Episodes

 It's like the presidential race in 2004, Rob.

-The exit polls, the early, the first two waves of exit polls had John Kerry way, way ahead, winning the presidency.
+The exit polls, the early, the first two waves of exit polls had John Kerry way, way ahead winning the presidency.

 Then the real votes started being counted after the first two waves of exit polls, and it turned out the exit polls were wrong.

-Liberals immediately said the exit polls are what right and challenged the real vote on the basis that that's where the fraud had to be.
+Liberals immediately said the exit polls are right and challenged the real vote on the basis that that's where the fraud had to be.

-The real votes didn't count.
+The real votes, the real votes didn't count.

 The fake exit polling is what was real.